-First plan your trip.
+First, plan your trip.
 Prepare well before traveling.
-Take some warm cloths, jackets, sun glasses and trekking items.
-Decide whether you want to stay at hotel or want to stay in a tent camp.
-If you want to stay at camps then take camping equipments like tents, sleeping bags etc with you.
-Now if you are ready then see route map.
+Take some warm clothes, jackets, sunglasses, and trekking items.
+Decide whether you want to stay at a hotel or want to stay in a tent camp.
+If you want to stay at camps then take camping equipment like tents, sleeping bags, etc with you.
+Now if you are ready then see the route map.
 Take eatable items from nearby towns.

 Naran Babusar Chilas Road N15 Route

 Road to Naran and Babusar is officially called N15 in Pakistan.
 The Naran Jhalkand Chilas road starts from Mansehra Hazara Khyber Pakhtunkwa Pakistan.

 The whole route is beautiful lush green and stunning.
 Here is the list of some famous places.